klebgenomics/Kleborate/README.md

 ### MLST

-Multilocus sequencing typing of _Klebsiella_ follows the schemes described at the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
+Multilocus sequencing typing of _Klebsiella pneumoniae_ follows the schemes described at the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
 The alleles and schemes are stored in the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) of this repository.

 Some notes on Kleborate's MLST calls:
 * Kleborate makes an effort to report the closest matching ST / clonal group if a precise match is not found.